The Best Way To Do Las Islas Marietas On A Budget

 LAS ISLAS MARIETAS

 Las Islas Marietas refers to a group of uninhabited islands located about 35 kms northwest of Puerto Vallarta and a visit to the islands is a very popular day trip among visitors in Vallarta.
-Even if you've never heard of them, chances are you've come across an infamous aerial photo of it’s jaw-dropping, hidden beach.
+Even if you've never heard of them, chances are you've come across an aerial photo of it’s jaw-dropping, hidden beach.

 Many bird enthusiasts come to the islands to see the blue-footed booby.
 Others come to visit the elusive hidden beach in search of that perfect photo.
 Some even come to scuba dive, snorkel and explore the diverse marine life.
 We’re not scuba divers or bird watchers but we’re budget travelers and our goal was to see Las Islas Marietas on a budget!